 Sightseeing: Hike to the Lech Falls and view from the König Max footbridge

-If you are planning a trip to Füssen, there are many sights to discover, including the royal castles and of course the Lechfall Füssen.
-You can drive from Füssen to Lechfall Füssen by car.
+If you are planning a trip to Füssen, there are many sights to discover, including the royal castles and, of course, the Lechfall Füssen.
+You can drive from Füssen to the Lechfall Füssen by car.
 There are four car parks to choose from; three of them are small, the fourth is very large.
-You will always find a parking space here, all are free of charge.
-Alternatively, you can hike to the Lech Falls.
-If you have time, we recommend this.
-You can hike from Füssen’s old town to the Lech Falls on a circular route.
-The entire Lechfall Füssen circular trail is around 3 kilometres long and has almost no difference in altitude.
-You can walk the Lechfall circular trail in no more than an hour.
-A spectacular sight awaits you at the Lech Falls.
-The best view of the waterfall is from the Maxsteg Füssen (König-Max-Steg).
-The love locks at the start of the footbridge show that many couples have stood here together.
-If you stand in the middle of the footbridge, you can see the Lechfall Füssen in one direction, which cascades over five stone steps about 10 metres into the depths.
-The water of the Lech river glows green in the background.
-If you turn round, you will see an equally impressive view of the Lechfall gorge on the other side.
-It was formed over many millennia as the Lech carved its way through the limestone cliffs.
-The Lech Gorge offers you a fantastic view of the shimmering green water in front of light-coloured rocks.
-King Max of Bavaria, the father of King Ludwig II, also appreciated the view.
-A bust in his honour stands on the Marienfelsen rock at the Lech Falls.
+You will always find a parking space here, and all of them are free of charge.
+Alternatively, you can hike to the Lechfall.
+If you have time, we recommend this option.
+You can hike from Füssen’s old town to the Lechfall on a circular trail.
+The entire Lechfall Füssen circular trail is about 3 kilometres long and has almost no elevation gain.
+You can walk the Lechfall circular trail in an hour at most.

 History: Five stone steps created the Füssen Lech Falls